Sunday, 19 June 2016

 We only had about five kilometres to go as we left Champvert, all flat and easy.
 The only problem was that the clouds had reformed and now a cold breeze sprang up, causing me to regret having stripped off so much.
 The more I walked, the colder I became.

 All my warm garments were inside my pack and to avoid having to stop and get them out, I held the map against me like a breastplate in a vain attempt to keep the wind off.
 By contrast, my blisters were on fire.

-At last the grubby industrial outskirts of Decize came into view and we crossed to the other side of the canal, went under a metal railway bridge and past the rusted hulk of a factory, then emerged onto a roundabout on a big road.
+At last the grubby industrial outskirts of Decize came into view and we crossed to the other side of the canal, went under a metal railway bridge, past the rusted hulk of a factory, and emerged onto a roundabout on a big road.

 Here we turned away from the canal, crossed the Aron and went along a canyon-like street of shops, which presently opened out to reveal a wide grassy meadow on our right, with a long, many-arched stone bridge marching over it.
 This meadow turned out to be the almost dry bed of the “Old Loire”.

 It seems that the town of Decize grew up originally on a sort of island between two branches of the river, and only in the last century or so has the Loire shifted definitively to its present bed.

 Having crossed the bridge and arrived at the main part of Decize, we still had about a kilometre to walk to reach the camping ground, which occupied a flood-prone corner of land between the river Aron and the old and new Loires.

 We walked, or rather hobbled, along a fine double avenue of plane trees, past sports fields of various sorts, and finally into the camping ground.